Loreena McKennitt

 Loreena McKennitt (born February 17, 1957) is a Canadian singer-songwriter, multi-instrumentalist, and composer who writes, records, and performs world music with Celtic and Middle Eastern influences.
 McKennitt is known for her refined and clear soprano vocals.
 She has sold more than 16 million records worldwide.

 Early life and education

 McKennitt was born in Morden, Manitoba, of Irish and Scottish descent to parents Jack McKennitt (died 1992) and Irene née Dickey (1931–2011).
 In Morden, she developed her love for music, influenced, in part, by the musical traditions of the local Mennonite community.

 McKennitt enrolled at the University of Manitoba in Winnipeg to become a veterinarian.
 While in Winnipeg she discovered folk music, including fellow Canadians Neil Young, Joni Mitchell, and Gordon Lightfoot.
 After performing at the inaugural Winnipeg Folk Festival in 1974, McKennitt developed an interest in Celtic music and visited Ireland to hear it for herself.
-Developing a passion for Celtic music, she learned to play the Celtic harp and began busking at various places, including St. Lawrence Market in Toronto to earn money to record her first album.
+She learned to play the Celtic harp and began busking at various places, including St. Lawrence Market in Toronto to earn money to record her first album.

 In 1981, she moved to Stratford, Ontario to join the Stratford Festival acting company; she still resides there.